fabioc9675/ICTP_SOC_Course/Clases/Dia_03.md

 - **Supercomputing**: Activities regarding to the mos efficient and high performance computong.
 - **Reconfigurable computing**: Provides the possibility to create your own hardware to implement supercomputing

+##### Custom computing problem

+- Which is the best reconfigurable harware?
+- Which language dshould be used
+- Which tools should be developed to configure the hardware needed
+- Which tools should be developed to compile the code for the efficient execution

+### Two main Computational Paradigms

+Scarcity of area and low circuit integration (**The uProcesor paradigm**)

+- Intensive reutilization of limited HW resources
+- Computation along time
+  - Usaully provide serial and sequential computing capabilities,

+Abindance of area anf high circuit integration (**The FPGA paradigm**)

+- Allocation of HW resources as needed
+- Computation along space
+  - provide posibility to do parallel computation depending on the design. programing logic resources.

+---

+##### Instrument architecture

+PC `<=>` Microprocessor `<=>` FPGA

+- **PC**: Allows to implement the virtual instrument to interact with the hardware
+- **uPS**: Allows not to much reconfiguration but it is easy to implement and control from PC
+- **FPGA**: Provide more possibilities from hradware reconfiguration and synthesis